María LaGuerta: Season two

 In the early episodes of season two, LaGuerta grapples with her demotion and dissatisfaction with her replacement, Esmee Pascal.
 To retaliate, she engages in a romantic relationship with Pascal's fiancé, Bertrand, which fuels Pascal's growing paranoia and instability.
 As Pascal's behavior becomes increasingly erratic, Captain Matthews is compelled to remove her from her position and reinstate LaGuerta.

-When her friend, former partner, and former lover, James Doakes, becomes the primary suspect in the Bay Harbor Butcher case, LaGuerta endeavors to vindicate him.
+LaGuerta implores Doakes to go along with Lundy’s investigation and discovers he is considering retiring from being an officer.
+She offers to set him up with another employer, and plans to meet him with Doakes that night.
+Doakes does not show up to the meeting.
+After Doakes becomes the primary suspect in the Bay Harbor Butcher case, LaGuerta endeavors to vindicate him.
 She receives information from a dubious source regarding two Special Forces missions undertaken by Doakes, which coincide with the deaths of two Butcher victims.
 In the season finale, Doakes and drug dealer Jose Garza are discovered dead in an apparent accidental explosion, leading to the case's closure.
 Despite the evidence LaGuerta uncovers, it is disregarded.
 Following Doakes' demise, LaGuerta appeals to police officers for contributions to his memorial fund, refusing to accept the notion that her deceased friend was a serial killer.